nuxt-modules/og-image/README.md

 ## Features

-- 🧙 Generate images for your entire site in minutes with minimal config
+- 🧙 Pre-render `og:image`'s for your entire site in minutes with minimal config
-- 🎨 Build your own template with Vue (powered by Nuxt Islands)
+- 🎨 Using a Vue component (powered by Nuxt Islands)
-- 📸 OR just generates page screenshots
+- 📸 OR just generate screenshots
-- 📦 Composable and component API
+- 📦 Choose your API: Composition or components

+⚠️ SSR runtime rendering is experimental.

 ## Install